 At Lang, we encourage you to participate in undergraduate life through social, cultural, recreational, and leadership activities.
 Engagement outside the classroom adds an important dimension to your education, and involvement in student clubs and activities

 all of which promote community and collaboration among students.
 The university has many recognized student clubs, organized around professional, academic, and social interests, including political action and advocacy, creative and performing arts,

-TNSchangemakers blog for more info.
+TNSchangemakers blog for more information.

 65 West 11th Street, room 071

 You can contribute as a reporter, managing editor, section editor, copy editor, production chief, designer, photographer, publicist, etc. If interested, contact the

-The New School Free Press or email
+New School Free Press or email

-72 Fifth Avenue, 4th floor (OSDA)
+72 Fifth Avenue, 4th floor 212.229.5687

 coordinates Lang in the City, a program that lets you experience the artistic and cultural traditions of New York City by offering discounted tickets to Broadway theater, the Metropolitan Opera,

 Each semester, students are invited to audition for a theatrical production at Lang.
 Past plays produced by the faculty and students of Lang include Our Town, The Judith of Shimoda, From the Fire, Big Love, Measure for Measure, Nightclub Cantata,

 and policy arguments on selected issues of current public interest.
 It brings New School students as ambassadors to universities and other venues in the city, the country, and the world.
-Every semester, a workshop course in debate is offered for any New School student interested in joining the team.
-New School students can join the team with any level of debate experience.
+Every semester, a workshop course in debate is offered for New School students interested in joining the team.
+New School students at any level of debate experience can join the team.
 Students can also volunteer to coach in the citywide Urban Debate League, a consortium of debating teams in New York City

 72 Fifth Avenue, 3rd floor